Scotland's Heat Network Fund: application guidance

 1. Contribution to our zero direct emissions heat targets

-Your proposed project must align with Scotland’s net zero ambitions.
-To successfully meet this criterion, your application should contain robust evidence of the ability of the project to contribute to the reduction of greenhouse gas emissions in Scotland.
+It is mandatory that the proposed project aligns with Scotland’s net zero ambitions.
+To successfully meet this criterion, the application should contain robust evidence of the ability of the project to contribute to the reduction of greenhouse gas emissions in Scotland.
 This generally means carbon calculations which estimate the reduction in carbon dioxide equivalent for the project in comparison to the existing heat sources or the counterfactual new option.
 Projects that demonstrate carbon savings using robust methodology will receive a higher score in application assessment.

 Low scoring applications will not demonstrate the SHNF grant will result in carbon savings or will have included carbon savings calculations that are poorly referenced and are unreliable.